childeyouyu/video_screenshot/README.md

 ### Development

-For二次开发, please refer to the following file structure:
+For development, please refer to the following file structure:

 ```
 screenshot-extension/